cbirdlab/Parallel-Process-Radtags/README.md

 # *RAD_demultiplex

 Scripts to demultiplex internally barcoded fastq files on a SLURM scheduled HPC cluster in parallel.
 With some mild hacking, this will run on a workstation in bash.
-Each pair of fastq files to be demultiplexed can be run on a different thread.
+Each pair of fastq files to be demultiplexed can be run on a different thread if multiple files are specified in the `DMXfiles` and `FQfiles` variables, see *To Run* below.
 Demultiplexed fastq files are saved to directories in the `pwd`.

 ddRAD_demultiplex.sbatch is for double-digest RAD data